26.2 New York City marathon tips

 - Getting there – Did I mention that you have to leave very EARLY?
 The Verrazano-Narrows bridge to Staten Island closes at 6:45am.
 Our team bus from Greenwich Village left at 05:30.
 Make your plans way in advance to whether you are getting an organised bus or catching the ferry.
-Some great tips about that from http://runningandthecity.com/2014/09/16/nycm/.
+Some great New York marathon tips about that by http://runningandthecity.com/2014/09/16/nycm/.

 - The wind direction – Pray for a south wind rather than a northerly one as most of the course goes in that direction.
 In 2014 the side wind was so strong I saw a few people almost fall over as one leg was blown into the other.

 - Free hat – Grab a free orange and pink Dunkin Donuts hat at the start!
 It keeps you warm but is thin enough to wear for the first mile or two.

 - Bridge positioning – Get lucky and have one of the corrals on the top of the Verrazzano-Narrows Bridge rather than the lower level as supposedly runners underneath can get peed on!
 I didn’t see that happen myself though.
 Look out for the hovering helicopters filming proceedings.